bradwestfall/ReptileForms/README.md

 	...
 });
 ```
-> Notice that the first parameter you will have access to (formField) is a jQuery object referencing the `.field` node of your custom field.
+> Notice that the first parameter we will give you (formField) is a jQuery object referencing the `.field` node of your custom field.